See also: Holiday Schedule

 NOTE: At department discretion employees may be advanced up to five days of vacation leave to remain in pay status during the campus closedown.

-Floating holidays are capped so that not more than 32 hours of deferred floating holiday balance may be accrued.
-Floating Holiday leave balances exceeding 32 hours will be adjusted to reflect a balance of 32 hours.
+In accordance with additional Juneteenth Floating Holiday, effective June 2022: Floating holidays will capped so that not more than 40 hours of deferred floating holiday balance may be accrued.
+Floating Holiday leave balances exceeding 40 hours will be adjusted to reflect a balance of 40 hours.

 An employee separating from a leave eligible position to move to another University of Nebraska leave eligible position within 12 months will not be paid for any leave.
 Instead the leave will transfer to the new unit.
 Exceptions are employees who are reduced in force or who move to a non-leave eligible position.